zjunlp/EasyEdit/README.md

 - 2023-12-06, the EasyEdit has added the support for the lifelong model editing method [GRACE'NeurIPS24](https://arxiv.org/abs/2211.11031).
 - 2023-11-18, our tutorial "Knowledge Editing for Large Language Models" has been accepted by COLING 2024.
 - 2023-10-25, our tutorial "Knowledge Editing for Large Language Models" has been accepted by AAAI 2024.
-- 2023-10-24, the EasyEdit has added the support for efficient editing of [Baichuan2](https://github.com/baichuan-inc/Baichuan2), [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B), [InternLM](https://github.com/InternLM/InternLM), [Qwen](https://github.com/QwenLM/Qwen) and fixed several bugs for a better user experience.
+- 2023-10-24, the EasyEdit has added the support for efficient editing of [Baichuan2](https://github.com/baichuan-inc/Baichuan2), [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B), [InternLM](https://github.com/InternLM/InternLM), [QWen](https://github.com/QwenLM/Qwen) and fixed several bugs for a better user experience.
-- 2023-10-14, we release the [MultimodalEditor](#multimodaleditor) based on the paper "[Can We Edit Multimodal Large Language Models?](https://arxiv.org/abs/2310.08475)".
+- 2023-10-14, we release the [MultimodalEditor](https://github.com/zjunlp/EasyEdit/blob/main/examples/MMEdit.md) based on the paper "[Can We Edit Multimodal Large Language Models?](https://arxiv.org/abs/2310.08475)".
 - 2023-10-13, we release the paper "[Can We Edit Multimodal Large Language Models?](https://arxiv.org/abs/2310.08475)" accepted by EMNLP 2023.
 - 2023-10-08, our paper "[Editing Large Language Models: Problems, Methods, and Opportunities](https://arxiv.org/abs/2305.13172)" has been accepted by EMNLP 2023.
 - 2023-10-07, the EasyEdit has added the support for editing models with multiple GPUs, using huggingface [`Accelerate`](https://github.com/zjunlp/EasyEdit/blob/main/hparams/ROME/llama-7b.yaml#L24).